w3f/research/docs/polkadot/implementors-guide/guide.md

 #### Issue 1: Scalability

-It became clear a few years ago that the transaction throughput of simple Proof-of-Work blockchains such as Bitcoin, Ethereum, and myriad others was simply too low.
+It became clear a few years ago that the transaction throughput of simple Proof-of-Work (PoW) blockchains such as Bitcoin, Ethereum, and myriad others was simply too low.
 [TODO: PoS, sharding, what if there were more blockchains, etc. etc.]

+Proof-of-Stake (PoS) systems can accomplish higher throughput than PoW blockchains.
+PoS systems are secured by bonded capital as opposed to spent effort - liquidity opportunity cost vs. burning electricity.
+The way they work is by selecting a set of validators with known economic identity who lock up tokens in exchange for earning the right to "validate" or participate in the consensus process.
+If they are found to carry out that process wrongly, their tokens will be burned.
+This provides a strong disincentive in the direction of misbehavior.

+Since the consensus protocol doesn't revolve around wasting effort, block times and agreement can occur much faster.
+Solutions to PoW challenges don't have to be found before a block can be authored, so the overhead of authoring a block is reduced to only the costs of creating and distributing the block.

+However, consensus on a PoS chain requires full agreement of 2/3+ of the validator set for everything that occurs at Layer 1: all logic which is carried out as part of the blockchain's state machine.
+This means that everybody still needs to check everything.

+Parachains are an example of a **sharded** protocol.
+Sharding is a concept borrowed from traditional database architecture.
+Rather than requiring every participant to check every transaction, we require each participant to check some subset of transactions, with enough redundancy baked in that byzantine (arbitrarily malicious) participants can't sneak in invalid transactions - at least not without being detected and getting slashed, with those transactions reverted.

+Sharding and Proof-of-Stake in coordination with each other allow a parachain host to provide full security on many parachains, even without all participants checking all state transitions.

 [TODO: note about network effects & bridging]